pawelwilkosz/azure_questions/README.md

 #### Q: What's the differences between different cloud models: PaaS, IaaS, SaaS?
 A:<br/>
 **1) PaaS: Platform As A Service** - in that model user doesn't have to care about platform settings, access to OS, OS configuration, Web Service configuration etc. Such information are totally transparent to him.
 Only what he needs to know is how to deploy an application to the particular "platform".
 In Azure PaaS examples are: Azure CDN, Azure Search, App Service<br/>
-**2) IaaS: Infrastructure As A Service** - IaaS "hide" internal communications betwen objects as: Network, Antivirus, Operating System, Clusters etc. Examples: Virtual Machines, Azure Kubernetes Service<br/>
+**2) IaaS: Infrastructure As A Service** - IaaS "hide" internal communications betwen objects as: Network, Antivirus, Operating System, Clusters etc. Examples: Virtual Machines, Azure Kubernetes Service.
+User doesn't have influence how network looks like and which HW/SW components are choosen to build infrastructure<br/>
 **3) SaaS: Software As A Service** - delivers full software platform and/or SDK Suite for developers.
 Only what the user needs to do is to make a configuration.
 Scalability & platform is transparent.
 Example: Office 356, Azure IoT Suite
 <a name="azure_services"></a>
 #### Q: What's Azure Resource Group?